Sison amomum: Leaves

-The plant has pinnate leaves arranged in five to nine pairs of rectangular toothed leaflets, which are often lobed, lanceolate toward the end, and are hairless on widely branched stems.
+The plant has pinnate leaves arranged in five to nine pairs of rectangular toothed leaflets.
+The leaves are often lobed, lanceolate toward the end, and are hairless on widely branched stems.
 The leaves nearer the bottom of the plant are usually larger than those near the top and can grow from 6 cm to 20 cm in length, and are imparipinnate.
 When they wither the leaves can turn from green to purple before they fall off.
 The smaller leaflets nearer the top of the plant are attached by short petiole, and are oval to lanceolate and serrate, having teeth with forward curving points.
 The species has short linear bracts, usually between two and four which emerge from below the umbels, and up to four bracteole.